Why I Write About Selena Quintanilla’s Death Every Single Year [Opinion]

 — 5SOS Updates (@5SOSFamUpdater) March 31, 2017

-It makes my heart hurt to type out those words which is crazy, because as I said before, I truly should have no idea who she was, what she did, or why either of those things were as culturally and universally significant then as they are in this very heartbreaking now that we reside in.
+It makes my heart hurt to type out those words, which is crazy, because as I said before, I truly should have no idea who she was, what she did, or why either of those things were as culturally and universally significant then as they are in this very heartbreaking now that we reside in.

 Like a huge section of her fans, I only came to know of the effervescent, pizza-loving, immensely talented Selena Quintanilla-Perez on the day of her death: March 31, 1995.
 It was a day I’ll never forget, even though I had no previous attachment to anything she did before that moment in time.
 Isn’t that insane; how so many only connected so strongly to another being in the world on the day that they departed it?

-Anyway, like most of you, I was watching TV that afternoon, when the show was interrupted by a breaking news report: “The singer Selena, a performer many Mexican music lovers referred to as the ‘Mexican Madonna,’ has been shot and killed outside of a Corpus Christi, TX. hotel — and you guys know the rest.
+Anyway, like most of you, I was watching TV that afternoon, when the show was interrupted by a breaking news report: “The singer Selena, a performer many Mexican music lovers referred to as the ‘Mexican Madonna,’ has been shot and killed outside of a Corpus Christi, TX. hotel” — and you guys know the rest.

 22 years ago today, a queen was taken too soon. #RIPSelena pic.twitter.com/wzK7cd10gN